artghieri/A-Introduction-to-Python-3/guide.md

 ### Tuples Are Immutable Sequences

 One of the simplest compound data structures is a sequence of items.
 A sequence represents an ordered list of values, where each element is assigned an integer known as an index, determining its position in the sequence.
-Similar to strings, the index of the initial value in a sequence is $0$.
+Similar to strings, the initial value in a sequence is $0$.

 For instance, consider the English alphabet, where the letters form a sequence with $A$ as the first element and $Z$ as the last.
 Strings, too, are sequences.
 Take the string $Python$, which comprises six elements.
 The sequence begins with $P$ at index $0$ and concludes with $n$ at index $5$.